 They say that the friends you make in the CJPAC Fellowship will stay your friends for years, and it’s true.
 I can honestly say that the friendships I’ve made will carry on for decades, no matter how ridiculous our jokes might be.

 Since the Fellowship, I have become heavily involved in federal politics.
-I’ve had the wonderful opportunity to be involved with campus clubs like the University of Alberta Liberal Association and to sit as the President of the Alberta Young Liberals (now known as the Young Liberals of Canada in Alberta).
-I currently serve as the National Vice President Finance of the Young Liberals of Canada (or the YLC).
-In addition, I have become involved with my local riding association in Edmonton-Centre, and sit as the Edmonton Regional Chair of the Liberal Party of Canada in Alberta.
+I’ve had the wonderful opportunity to be involved with campus clubs like the University of Alberta Liberal Association and to sit as the President of the Alberta Young Liberals.
+I also served as the National Vice President Finance of the Young Liberals of Canada.
+In addition I have worked with local riding associations in both the provincial and federal levels of government which is quite the experience and I highly recommend it as a good way to get involved with grassroots policy making.

 Lastly, from BBYO to Hillel and now J.Core (Jewish Young Professionals in Edmonton), I’ve been involved with the Jewish community and committed to Tikkun Olam.